TusharMahata/Footballer_Classifier/README.md

 ## How to Use

 1. Clone the repository.
-2. Install the required dependencies using `requirements.txt`.
+2. Install the required dependencies.
 3. Run the Flask application (`app.py`).
 4. Access the application through a web browser.
 5. Upload an image for classification.